Photo Flash: Actors' NET's MAN OF LA MANCHA Opens Tonight

-The acclaimed Broadway musical Man of La Mancha returns to the stage in Morrisville Sept.
+The acclaimed Broadway musical Man of La Mancha returns to the stage in Morrisville tonight, Sept.
 20 - Oct.
 6 as the Actors' NET of Bucks County's launches its 18th season.
 Scroll down for a first look at the stars onstage!

 First presented by Actors' NET in 1999 as the premiere production at The Heritage Center Theatre, the show features veteran actors C. Jameson Bradley and Joe Doyle returning to their heralded roles as Don Quixote and Sancho Panza, which they performed in the company's three previous offerings of this musical.